A run-down of the best e-liquid, dry herb and wax vape pens, from the cheap-but-effective options to the pricey but worth it.

 Once you’ve picked up a good vape pen, all you need to do is learn to use it and deal with any minor issues that come up in use.
 Generally, the issues you’ll run into will be very minor, and are generally more common with e-juice and wax vape pens than dry herb ones, so we’ll cover some of the basics here.

 E-Liquid Vape Pens: Leaking

-By far the most common problem you’ll into with e-juice vape pens is leaking e-juice.
+By far the most common problem you’ll run into with e-juice pens is leaking.
 There are many possible reasons for this, but the most common – and simple to solve – is the connections around the tank not being sealed or screwed down properly.
 Almost all e-juice vape pens have a screw-on bottom section, and it almost goes without saying that if you don’t tighten this down enough you’ll leave gaps for your juice to leak out through.
 Make sure everything is connected up properly and you shouldn’t have issues.

 However, you should avoid over-tightening the tank connections.
 As well as screwing into place, tanks use “O-rings” to form a tight seal.
 If you tighten too much, you can actually damage the O-rings and give your e-juice a route out of your tank.
 It’s hard to quantify how much tightening is “too much,” but in general you should screw everything down so it’s firmly attached but shouldn’t screw it on as tightly as you can.
 If you’re worried you’ve damaged your O-rings, disassemble your tank and inspect them for damage.
 If you notice a problem, most devices come with spare O-rings, so you can simply replace the one you’ve damaged.